Mike Harris (basketball): Professional career

 In the summer of 2012, Harris signed with the Minnesota Timberwolves.
 However, he was waived before the start of the 2012–13 season.
 Later that fall, he signed with the Jiangsu Dragons in China.
 At the end of the Chinese season, he joined the Leones de Ponce in Puerto Rico.
 During that season, Harris was chosen the Most Valuable Player of the league, averaging 20.4 ppg and 10.2 rpg.

 On September 26, 2013, he signed with the Utah Jazz.
 On January 7, 2014, he was waived by the Jazz after 20 games, averaging 4.2 points per game.
 On January 22, 2014, he signed with the Zhejiang Golden Bulls in China for the rest of the 2013–14 CBA season.
 At the end of the Chinese season, he re-signed with the Leones de Ponce of Puerto Rico.
 Harris led the Leones de Ponce to the championship that season, and carried off the Finals MVP award.
+Harris was widely acclaimed as the best player in the Baloncesto Superior Nacional during this time.

 In September 2014, he returned to China and signed with the Qingdao Eagles for the 2014–15 CBA season.
 On April 10, 2015, he re-signed with Leones de Ponce.

 In October 2015, he signed with Sichuan Blue Whales for the 2015–16 CBA season.
 Harris helped lead Sichuan to their first-ever CBA title the following March, and re-signed with the Blue Whales for the 2016-17 CBA season, but missed much of the campaign with an injury.

 Harris returned to Puerto Rico for another stint with the Leones de Ponce in the summer of 2017.
 He then signed with the Fujian Sturgeons in China for the 2017-18 CBA season.

+Since his 2017-18 CBA season and departure from the Fujian Sturgeons, he has had multiple different stints in different leagues overseas.

+He announced his retirement in 2022.